medsal15/The-Gaming-Tree/docs/buyables.md

 - tooltip: **optional**.
 Adds a tooltip to this buyable, appears when it is hovered over.
 Can use basic HTML.
 Default is no tooltip.
 If this returns an empty value, that also disables the tooltip.

+- bonusAmount: **optional**.
+Additionnal amount to be added to the buyable amount to compute the effects

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

 - id: **assigned automagically**.
 It's the "key" which the buyable was stored under, for convenient access.
 The buyable in the example's id is 11.